Artificial Intelligence Job Loss is a Comparatively Minor Concern

-This essay draws upon a longer and more business-related article on Emerj.com titled Ambitious AI, which may be of interest for readers who want to go deeper on this topic.
+This essay draws upon a longer and more business-related article on Emerj.com titled Ambitious AI, which may be of interest to readers who want to go deeper on this topic.

 Ambition has always required sacrifice.

-Bill Gates doesn’t play tennis because he likes doing so more than working on his businesses and charities, but because some level ph physical exercise and diversion maintain him, and keep him optimally capable to do as much work as possible.
+Bill Gates doesn’t play tennis because he likes doing so more than working on his businesses and charities, but because some level of physical exercise and diversion maintains him, and keeps him optimally capable to do as much work as possible.

 Soon, AI and other emerging technologies will allow ambitious people to forgo these unproductive “maintenance” activities – including time spent on hobbies and human relationships.